bsharmabe23-ops/UCS645/LAB5/README.md

 * MPI basics (rank, size)
 * Blocking vs Non-blocking communication
 * MPI_Bcast and MPI_Reduce
-* Parallel computation techniques
-* Compilation and execution of MPI programs
+* Parallel execution using multiple processes

 ---

 ## 🔹 Result

-All programs (Q1 to Q5) were successfully implemented and executed.
+All programs (Q1 to Q5) were successfully compiled and executed.

 ---

 ## 🔹 Final Conclusion

 This lab helped in understanding how parallel programming works using MPI.
-Multiple processes can work together efficiently, reducing computation time and improving performance.
+Multiple processes can work together to complete tasks faster and more efficiently.